pkp/pkp-docs/learning-ojs/en/settings-distribution.md

 ## Search Indexing

+{% include video id="qf_5sTlDXM0" provider="youtube" %}

+This PKP School video explains how to configure the index settings.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 This section helps you enhance your search engine optimization and make your content more discoverable.

 ![Distribution settings search indexing tab showing description and custom tags options.](./assets/learning-ojs3.2-jm-settings-dist-index.png)